AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

      Expected: Displays persons have tag Python.

 ### Clearing All Persons
-1. Clearing All Persons in the list
+Clearing All Persons in the list:
 1. Test Case: `clear` <br> Expected: All entries are deleted.
 Application shows an empty list.

 ### Scheduling an Interview
-1. Scheduling an interview with duration for a person with positive integer indexes
+Scheduling an interview with duration for a person with positive integer indexes:
 1. Assumption: The minutes of StartTime and Duration must be multiple of 5.
 2. Test case: `interview 1 2025-04-01 10:00 40` <br>
   Expected: Interview scheduled with startTime 2025-04-01 10:00 and Duration 40;
 3. Test case: `interview 0 2025-04-12 14:00 20` <br>
    Expected: No interview is scheduled, an error message will be displayed.
 4. Other invalid interview command to try: <br>
    `interview 1 2025-04-12 14:00 23` <br>
    `interview 1 2025-04-12 14:12 20` <br>
    `interview 1 2025 04-12 14:12 15` <br>
    Expected: No interview is scheduled, an error message will be displayed.

 ### Adding a Note
-1. Adding a note for a person
+Adding a note for a person:
 1. Assumption: The index here is valid if it is a positive integer <br>
 2. Test case: `note 1 Excellent technical skills observed during the interview.` <br>
    Expected: Note successfully added to the person's details.

 ### Sorting the List
-1. Sort the persons by interview startTime in the current list by ascending order.
+Sort the persons by interview startTime in the current list by ascending order:
 1. Test case: `sort` <br>
        Expected: List sorted by person's interview time.
 For persons without interviews,they are displayed at the end of the list.

 ### Viewing Help
-1. Viewing help for the commands
+Viewing help for the commands:
 1. Test case: `help` <br>
         Expected: Help window opens showing the link of User Guide.

 ### Undo
-1. Restores the previous state
+Restores the previous state:
 1. Assumption: Last command belongs to modifying commands (add, delete, edit, etc.)
 2. Test case: undo <br>
    Expected: Last operation is reversed.
 The person list is restored to the previous state.

 ### Redo
-1. Reapplies the last undone action
+Reapplies the last undone action:
 1. Assumption: Last command is undo.
 2. Test case: redo <br>
    Expected: Previously undone action reapplied.
 The person list information is changed.

 ## **Planned Enhancements**